 Eyes - All beetles have compound eyes, which means their eyes are made up of many viewing screens.
 Among insects, honeybees are considered to have pretty good vision at 1/60.
 [What we can see from 60 feet away, a bee could only see 1 foot away] What they lack in vision, they more than make up for with adaptability and resilience.
 For example, aquatic whirligig beetles have split eyes that allow them to see both above and below the waterline!

 Antenna - A beetle’s segmented antenna are used to smell things and to feel around.

 Beetles are found everywhere on earth except for the polar ice caps.
 They go through distinct developmental stages that look very different from other stages.
 This is called complete metamorphosis.
 They start out as eggs that hatch into larvae.
 Beetle larvae eat a lot!
 Then they enter a resting pupal stage, where they are transformed into an adult beetle.
 Beetles tend to be very territorial and mating rituals are particularly brutal.
 Burying beetles wage war against their neighbors until only one male and one female are left to reproduce, ensuring the strength and fitness of there local gene pool.
 A female beetle may lay as many as several thousand eggs in her lifetime.
-Most species abandon the eggs as soon as they are laid, while a few create nurturing habitats for their young and sticks around to protect the eggs from predators.
+Most species abandon the eggs as soon as they are laid, while a few create nurturing habitats for their young and stick around to protect the eggs from predators.